What is Remarketing? Get People To Finish What They Started!

 - Limit the frequency the ads are displayed.
 You want to make sure your message gets through and don’t make your potential customers feel overwhelmed.
 Use the frequency limiting tools and make sure you have the right number of hits per user.

 - Don't be afraid to create different lists.
-Remember that personalisation is key.
+Remember that personalization is key.
 Users visit your site for different reasons and are interested in different things, so the more you segment, the more you can get it right.

 - Create specific lists for users who have already bought from you.
 If you create a special list for users who have seen the end of order page, you can address your customers directly.
 Give them discounts and promotions and make them feel special.

-- Experiment, measure and repeat.
+- Experiment, measure, and repeat.
 You have a lot of analysis tools for your remarketing campaigns!
 Set up regular checks, look at the options that give the best results and make changes accordingly.
 With a little practise and patience, you’ll get the right remarketing campaign for your goals.

 Benefits and advantages of remarketing